Indications

 Ideally targeting Sunderland Grade 2 nerve injury with cryoneurolysis where the myelin sheath and axon are destroyed but the connective tissues of the nerve remain intact to allow regeneration.
 Higher grade injury requires -100*C which isn’t possible with current ablation systems.
 Bigger issue is under treating and causing Sunderland grade 1 injury or neurapraxia, which can worsen symptoms and cause allodynia.
 Fortunately, this tends to be self-limited.

 Main alternatives are analgesics and radiotherapy.
 Patients should be told that all these interventions are unlikely to completely get rid of the pain.
 The goal is to reduce it 50% or more and make it more manageable.
+Data is very heterogeneous on techniques and outcomes.
+70-80% chance of significant pain reduction is a good conservative average to tell patients about the likelihood of success.

 Pre-procedure care